angrymonkeycloud/CloudMate/README.md

 creates a sub directory under the outDir which will be named under the project version

 * outDir should be specified to take effect.
-* project version will try to find "version" under the mateconfig.json.
+* project version will try to find "version" under the configuration file.
 * if not found will try to find it under the "package.json".

 **outDirName**
 creates a sub directory under the outDir (and under the version folder if specified) which will be named under the project name

 * outDir should be specified to take effect.
-* project name will try to find "name" under the mateconfig.json.
+* project name will try to find "name" under the configuration file.
 * if not found will try to find it under the "package.json".

 **outDirSuffix**